qd9069/react_portfolio/README.md

 ## Description

-Welcome to my personal portfolio page!
+Welcome to my React portfolio page!

 In this webpage, you will see projects and work applications that I have been developed and deployed.
 My contact information and link for my resume have been included in this portfolio page.